madhums/madhums.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Madhu, welcome to my site!
-I am a Freelance Full stack Programmer and a UX Designer currently living in Delft.
+I am a Freelance SRE, Full Stack Programmer and a UX Designer currently living in Delft.

 ## What do I do?